Prepare for the career you want through service

 Across the country AmeriCorps members continue to serve, making sure students have access to computers and internet connection; assisting with distance learning; and sending students uplifting messages of support on social media.
 Service may look different, but it’s still happening.

 Each spring, thousands of young adults serving with AmeriCorps, begin planning for their next step, post-service.
 Here is the story of Pascal, the third in an ongoing series about what it’s like to serve with City Year.
-Here are Part One, Reflections on the start of service, and Part Two, Four tips to help your mid-year move.
+Here are Part One, Reflections on the start of service, Part Two, In the middle: Reflecting at the halfway point, and Part Four, Looking back on an unusual year of service.

 Service learning for career success